 03 of 10

 As summer progresses and poison ivy plants mature, most of the leaves are green, and they are about two feet high.
 Any new leaves that appear, though, will still be reddish, as in spring (but the red color will not be as intense).
 Poison ivy vines often grow in a mass, taking over an area and becoming the dominant plant.Continue to 4 of 10 below.

 04 of 10

-People often don't associate something as nasty as poison ivy with flowers, but, yes, this weed does bloom.
-But maybe it is poetic license that the blossoms are not especially attractive.
+People seldom associate something as nasty as poison ivy with flowers, but, yes, this weed does bloom.
+Perhaps ironically, the blossoms are not especially attractive.
 The flower buds, which form in clusters, look like tiny specks of green if you are just glancing quickly at the plant.Continue to 5 of 10 below.

 05 of 10

 Poison Ivy produces rather small, unremarkable blossoms that are off-white in color with orangey centers.
 Unopened buds that are close to opening are also off-white.
 You will sometimes see a plant with both opened and unopened flower buds at the same time (as in this example).
 Walking quickly past a patch of poison ivy plants in bloom, you would hardly notice the individual blossoms.Continue to 6 of 10 below.

 06 of 10